• Menu

 Best fly rods for using in a float tube?

-I usually equip my clients with a 10ft 5 weight Orvis Helios rod with a Rio Gold WF floater on a Sage Trout Reel.
+The 10ft 5 weight Orvis Helios rod with a Rio Gold WF floater on a Sage Trout Reel is a perfect float tube set up.
 I should mention that being in a float tube often gets you in front of fish that bank or boat fishing would not.
 So get ready for a fight when you hook one of these trophy fish, you’ll need that backing!

 As long casting is rarely necessary, I find that this set up gives excellent presentation at short distances.
-It’s far better to focus on presentation than distance, as you can always position the tube close to feeding fish.
-I use an 15ft leader, typically 5X Fluorocarbon, degreased.
+Equally important is to focus on presentation rather than distance.
+You can always position the tube close to feeding fish.
+A 12ft leader, typically 5X Fluorocarbon, degreased is perfect.
 Tie the cast to the braided loop with a perfection loop.

 If fishing smaller flies (16’s to 20’s) it’s advisable to drop down to either 6X or 7X.
 Fulling Mill Masterclass Flurocarbon is my go to.